malek-al-edresi/oracle-apex-twilio-sms-integration/README.md

 * Works with **Oracle APEX** and **Autonomous Database**
 * Simple configuration & customizable message body
 * Example SQL script included
+* No external configuration table dependency
+* Easy to use with direct parameter passing

 ---